 Answer: Even while preferred stock frequently has more benefits and entitlements to dividends, its value frequently does not rise as quickly as common stock’s.
 Additionally, because preferred stockholders frequently forsake voting rights, they have minimal to no influence over how the firm is run.

 2. Is the preferred stock a smart investment?

-Answer: Preferred stock typically pays better-fixed payments than bonds while requiring a smaller investment per share.
+Answer: Preferred stock typically pays better-fixed payments than bonds, requiring a smaller share investment.
 In addition, preferred stockholders are entitled to dividends and liquidated proceeds before common stockholders.
 As opposed to common stock, its price is typically more steady.
 All these factors make it an appealing option for investors.

 3. What distinguishes equity shares from preference shares?